Nonlinear Skew Quasi-Cyclic Codes: Preliminaries

-\begin{remark} While the above is the original definition given by Ore, the present article assumes that for a prime-power $q = p^\ell$, $R = \F_{q^m}$ is a finite field, $\sigma$ is an $\F_{q}$-linear field automorphism, and $\delta = \mathbf{0}$ is the zero map.
-In this case, the skew polynomial ring $\F_{q^m}[X; \sigma]$ will often be considered as an $\F_{q}$-algebra. \end{remark}
+In the present article we assume that $R = \F_{q^m}$ is a finite field for $q$ a prime power, and that $\sigma$ is an $\F_{q}$-linear field automorphism. \end{definition}

 Skew polynomial rings have been extensively studied by many authors, particularly, Lam and Leroy in \cite{Lam-Leroy:1988}.
 The study of coding-theoretic applications of skew polynomials was initiated in 2009 by Boucher and Ulmer, \cite{Boucher-Ulmer:2009}, who examined skew polynomials as the basis for skew cyclic codes.
-Furthermore Liu, Kschischang, and Manganiello, \cite{Liu-Kschischang-Manganiello:2015}, and Martinez-Pe\~nas \cite{MartinezPenas:2018} studied Reed-Solomon type evaluation codes involving skew polynomial rings.

-Skew polynomials retain many familiar properties of traditional polynomials; however, their non-commu\-ta\-ti\-vi\-ty necessitates more care in the implementation of those properties.
-For example, \begin{proposition}{\cite{Ore:1933}} Let $R$ denote the skew polynomial ring $\F_{q^m}[X;\sigma]$, and say that $f(X)$ and $g(X)$ are skew polynomials with $g(X)$ nonzero.
+Skew polynomials retain many familiar properties of traditional polynomials in a noncommutative setting.
+In the next proposition we list some of these properties.
+The reader is encouraged to consult \cite{Ore:1933} for definitions and proofs of the following facts. \begin{proposition} Let $R$ denote the skew polynomial ring $\F_{q^m}[X;\sigma]$, and say that $f(X)$ and $g(X)$ are skew polynomials with $g(X)$ nonzero.
 Then the following holds. \begin{enumerate} \item[$(1)$] $R$ is a right Euclidean domain.
-In other words, there are unique skew polynomials $q(X)$ and $r(X)$ where $\deg(r(X)) < \deg(g(X))$ such that We say that $g(X)$ \emph{right divides} $f(X) - r(X)$, denoted $g(X) \mid_{r} (f(X) - r(X))$.